sebasg84/InvGears/README.md

 ## Acknowledgments

-I want to thank the Telegram group ["FreeCAD en español"](https://t.me/FreeCAD_Es), and give a special thanks to Maxi, Juan Manuel y Pepe for their suggestions and corrections
+I want to thank the Telegram group ["FreeCAD en español"](https://t.me/FreeCAD_Es), and give a special thanks to Maxi, Juan Manuel and Pepe for their suggestions and corrections

 ******************************************************************************************************************